 Sunglasses are necessary for all environments – from the sunny Bahamas to the snowy slopes.
 Dangerous UV rays exist in all travel locations.
-Sunglasses help protect against these UV rays.
+The best sunglasses for travel help protect against these UV rays.
 You’ll also want them to be comfortable and stylish for all your travel destinations.

-Before committing to a pair of sunglasses, you need to know all about the qualities that make for a great pair of travel sunglasses.
+Before committing to a pair of sunglasses, you need to know all about the qualities that make the best sunglasses for travel.
 From there, we dive into six of the best pairs of sunglasses.
 Finding the right sunglasses is an investment in your next round of trips – whether it is a weekend getaway or a month-long escape.
 In many ways, sunglasses are the ultimate travel accessory.

 Must-Have Qualities for Travel Sunglasses

-This might go without saying, but high-quality makes for a great pair of sunglasses.
-After all, what use is a pair of sunglasses if the lenses fall out after a week?
+This might go without saying, but high-quality makes for a great pair of travel sunglasses.
+After all, what use is are sunglasses if the lenses fall out after a week?
 This is especially true when traveling.
 Of course, quality does come with a slightly higher price tag.
 The investment will pay off though when the sunglasses last for many of your future vacations.

 If the pricey nature of high quality has you down, think of it this way: you can pay $20 a few times a year every year for low quality or pay $150+ for a high-quality pair that lasts several years.
 Quality is money well spent.